vuejs/rfcs/active-rfcs/0000-attr-fallthrough.md

 Props do not suffer from this problem because declared props are removed from `$attrs`.
 Therefore we should have a similar way to "declare" emitted events from a component.
 There is currently [an open RFC for it](https://github.com/vuejs/rfcs/pull/16) by @niko278.

 Event listeners for explicitly declared events will be removed from `$attrs` and can only be triggered by custom events emitted by the component via `this.$emit`.

-# Drawbacks

-- Fallthrough behavior is now disabled by default and is controlled by the component author.
-If the component is intentionally "closed" there's no way for the consumer to change that.
-This may cause some inconvenience for users accustomed to the old behavior, especially when using `class` and `style` for styling purposes, but it is the more "correct" behavior when it comes to component responsibilities and boundaries.
-Styling use cases can be easily worked around with by wrapping the component in a wrapper element.
-In fact, this should be the best practice in 3.0 because the child component may or may not have multiple root nodes.

-- For accessibility reasons, it should be a best practice for components that are shipped as libraries to always spread `$attrs` so that any `aria-x` attributes can fallthrough.
-However this is a straightforward / mechanical code change, and is more of an educational issue.
-We could make it common knowledge by emphasizing this in all our information channels.

-# Alternatives

-N/A

-# Adoption strategy

-## Documentation

-This RFC discusses the problem by starting with the 2.x implementation details with a lot of history baggage so it can seem a bit complex.
-However if we were to document the behavior for a new user, the concept is much simpler in comparison:

-- For a component without explicit props and events declarations, everything passed to it from the parent ends up in `$attrs`.

-- If a component declares explicit props, they are removed from `$attrs`.

-- If a component declares explicit events, corresponding `onXXX` listeners are removed from `$attrs`.

-- `$attrs` essentially means **extraneous attributes,**, or "any attributes passed to the component that hasn't been explicitly handled by the component".

-## Migration

-This will be one of the changes that will have a bigger impact on existing code and would likely require manual migration.

-- We will provide a warning when a component has unused extraneous attributes (i.e. non-empty `$attrs` that is never used during render).

-- For application code that adds `class` / `style` to child components for styling purposes: the child component should be wrapped with a wrapper element.

-- For higher-order components or reusable components that allow the consumer to apply arbitrary attributes / listeners to an inner element (e.g. custom form components that wrap `<input>`):

-  - Declare props and events that are consumed by the HOC itself (thus removing them from `$attrs`)

-  - Refactor the component and explicitly add `v-bind="$attrs"` to the target inner component or element.
-For render functions, apply `$attrs` with the `mergeData` helper.

-  - If a component is already using `inheritAttrs: false`, the migration should be relatively straightforward.

-We will need more dogfooding (migrating actual apps to 3.0) to provide more detailed migration guidance for this one, since the migration cost heavily depends on usage.